Meadowlion/LM_ToolKit/README.md

 The program next will create a directory in Documents; Ie Documents/LMToolkit/ with /MinionOut and /Assembly_Out as subdirectories.

-It will then ask for the location of your guppy_basecaller and guppy_basecall config file (fast_450bps is recommended for DNA).
+It will then ask for the location of your guppy_basecaller and guppy_basecall config file (450_bps_hac.cfg is only recommended on high end PCs 450_bps_fast.cfg is recommended for DNA).

 If you want to change the config file just rerun the setup.